Top 10 American Civil War Historical Sites

 Located in Central Virginia west of Fredericksburg, May 1-3, 1863 would be one of Confederate General Robert E. Lee’s greatest victories.

-After a successful flank attack on the second day, southern general “Stonewall” Jackson will be mortally wounded.
+After a successful flank attack on the second day, southern general “Stonewall” Jackson was mortally wounded.
 The third day would be the bloodiest morning in U.S. history and inspire the novel “The Red Badge of Courage”.

 The National Park visitor center located at the Jackson wounding site interprets three battles: Chancellorsville, the Wilderness, and Spotsylvania Court House